martyn/GPT-Echo/README.md

 These are experimental.
 They work but do not guarantee better results and can slow down training.

 1. `--usecot` - this trains 2 different ESN networks, a mediator and a generator.
-The mediator than then potentially be used to direct generator sampling.
+The mediator than then potentially be used to direct generator sampling(needs more research).
 2. `--forwardforward` - uses Hinton's forward-forward training the readout layer.
 For negative samples it support either random uniform, a custom negative dataset, or sampling from the base model.